mozilla/data-docs/src/contributing/style_guide.md

 Try to split lines at the end of sentences, or use [Semantic Line Breaks](http://rhodesmill.org/brandon/2012/one-sentence-per-line/).
 This makes it easier to reorganize your thoughts later.
-* This documentation is usually read digitally.
+* This documentation is almost always read digitally.
 Keep in mind that people read digital content much differently than other media.
 Specifically, readers are going to skim your writing, so make it easy to identify important information.